vhaghani26/epigenerator/README.md

 ### Setting Up Your Project Directory

-When you are getting ready to start processing your WGBS samples, the first thing you should do is enter your home directory `/share/lasallelab/yourname` and clone the repository using your project name:
+Clone the repository using your project name in the directory you plan to host the project:

 ```
 git clone https://github.com/vhaghani26/WGBS_workflow {project_name}